alexandrutomescu/MixedPerfectPhylogeny/README.md

 The program also outputs the perfect phylogeny tree of this output matrix, in dot format.
 This can be visualized by e.g., [Graphviz](http://www.graphviz.org).
 For example, the tree of this output matrix is

 ![Output tree](https://github.com/alexandrutomescu/MixedPhylogeny/blob/master/example/matrix_alg1.out.csv.png)

+# 3. Installation
+If you use Linux, just type:

+	make

+Our implementation needs the free (Lemon library)[http://lemon.cs.elte.hu/trac/lemon].
+We provide a pre-compiled version for Linux in the directory **lemon_binaries_linux**.
+If you use a different system, or this doesn't work for you, install Lemon as described in its manual, and modify our **makefile** to point to your installation of Lemon.